Workshop

 This data is not in ‘tidy’ format (Wickham 2014).

-Tidy format has variables in column and observations in rows.
-All of the distance measurements should be in one column and a second column should give the population.
+Tidy format has variables in columns and observations in rows.
+All of the distance measurements should be in one column with a second column giving the population.

 population | distance |